-A company’s technology asset comprises systems and components that are used to provide services to the end users of that technology.
-Typically, this includes a mixture of hardware and software components: back-end servers, storage, cloud platforms, networking infrastructure, system software, applications and end-user devices.
-All of these components play a part in providing access to the technology solutions deployed by the company and can have their own set of vulnerabilities.
+A company’s technology asset comprises systems and components used to provide services to the end users of that technology.
+Typically, this includes a mixture of hardware and software components.
+For example: back-end servers, storage, cloud platforms, networking infrastructure, system software, applications and end-user devices.
+All of these components play a part in providing access to the technology solutions deployed by the company.
+As such, they can have their own set of vulnerabilities.

-Many of the measures included in an Information Security Management System are concerned with building protection for the various technology components, with automated defences and security systems acting as a ‘barrier’ between the technology and potential attackers.
-However, in addition to protecting system from external threat, there is a very real need to protect systems used by authorised employees, contractors and partners – an internal threat.
+Many of the measures included in an Information Security Management System are concerned with building protection for the various technology components.
+Often this involves automated defences and security systems acting as a ‘barrier’ between the technology and potential attackers.
+These measures focus on protecting systems from external threat.
+There is also a very real need to protect systems used by authorised employees, contractors and partners – an internal threat.

-So, an ISMS must include details on the use of company ICT Systems to reduce the risk of system security breaches, regardless of the cause or source.
+So, an ISMS must include guidelines on the use of company ICT Systems to reduce the risk of security breaches.
+Whether the cause or source is external or internal.

 When developing this section of the ISMS, it should include guidelines and policies on the use of:

 - Internet browsing

 - Social media

 - ICT facilities